alexandrebobkov/CanadianPayroll/docs/source/payroll_accounting.rst

    * -
      - Payroll Payable
      - $10,500.00
-   * - *To record accrual of payroll expenses for the period* -
+   * - *To record accrual of payroll expenses for the period.*
+     -
      -